Eddie Rosario Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.53 team ERA ranks 23rd across all league pitching staffs.
+- The Mets' 4.58 team ERA ranks 22nd among all league pitching staffs.

-- Mets pitchers combine to rank 25th in baseball in home runs allowed (81 total, 1.3 per game).
+- Mets pitchers combine to give up 83 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- In his most recent appearance on Thursday, the righty tossed seven innings against the Philadelphia Phillies, giving up one earned run while surrendering five hits.
+- The righty's last time out came on Friday against the Toronto Blue Jays, when he tossed six innings, surrendering one earned run while giving up five hits.

-- The 38-year-old has an ERA of 3.21, with 9.1 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .220 against him.
+- The 40-year-old has an ERA of 4.25, with 7.5 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.